DiffH2O: Diffusion-Based Synthesis of Hand-Object Interactions from Textual Descriptions: Experiments and Results

 \subsection{Ablation Studies}

 We perform several ablations to justify our technical contributions.
-To evaluate the controllability gained through guidance, we compare our final method with several variants in \tabref{tab:keyframe_guidance}.
+To evaluate the controllability gained through guidance, we compare our final method with several variants in \tabref{tab:keyframe_guidance} for the full setting that generates the whole sequence with grasping and interaction (Setting 2).
 We use a base model which indicates a single stage model without guidance.
-We then gradually add our contributions, first the grasping and interaction task separation~(2-ST), the grasp guidance (GG) and the sub-sequence guidance in the interaction phase (SS) as described in Sec.~\ref{sec:prepost}.
+We then gradually add our model components: (i) 2-stage design that decouples grasping and interaction~(2-ST), (ii) grasp guidance (GG), and, (iii) subsequence imputing in the interaction phase (SI) as described in Sec.~\ref{sec:prepost}.
 As expected, the grasp reference is being ignored without guidance (top 2 rows in \tabref{tab:keyframe_guidance}), leading to high grasp errors and low hand correctness.
 Adding guidance allows for better performance in grasp error and hand accuracy, however, a high $\text{T}_\text{vel}$ indicates a sudden jump of the hands between grasping and interaction.
-To mitigate this, we introduce the smooth transition technique that leads to the best overall score at the cost of a slight increase in grasp error and decrease in hand correctness.
-The interpenetration volume is lowest with our final model, indicating the best generalization to unseen objects.
-To validate our canonicalized representation, we compare against a variant inspired by D-Grasp~\cite{D-Grasp}, our representation without SDF, using object-relative positions at every step, and finally our representation of object-relative with regards to the initial frame.
-Our final representation achieves less interpenetration and better contact modeling.
+Our subsequence imputing mitigates this and leads to the best overall score at the cost of a slight increase in grasp error and decrease in hand correctness.
+The IV is lowest with our final model, indicating the best generalization to unseen objects.
+To validate our representation, we further compare our approach, which normalizes hands with respect to the object position at first frame, against a number of baselines: (i) a variant inspired by D-Grasp~\cite{D-Grasp} that involves a redundant representation involving joint angles in Euler space and angular velocities, (ii) our representation without SDF, and, (iii) our representation with per-frame object relative poses.
+As shown in \tabref{tab:pose_repr_ablation}, our final representation achieves the best overall scores and trade-off with low interpenetration and high contact ratios.
+As discussed in Sec.~\ref{sec:representation}, our representation relative to initial frame is less variant with specific object shapes and more correlated with motion involved in hand-object interaction compared to per-frame object-relative representation.
+This effectively improves generalization for HOI across different objects.
+In addition, SDF feature further improves accuracy by reasoning about local shape.

+The D-Grasp representation has the lowest interpenetration scores, but as indicated by the contact ratio and our qualitative results in the video, the hands are often disconnected from the objects, potentially due its challenge in optimizing in high-dimensional, redundant feature space.
+Additionally, our PCA space helps reduce unnatural hand poses that occur when predicting joints in angle space directly (see supplemental video).
+While the PCA space is beneficial in data-sparse settings, it may hinder more fine-grained finger manipulations compared to joint angle predictions.